 As a vegetarian, traveling in Asia usually poses very little problem.
-Even though meat dishes are common, they’re usually eaten with other dishes that are usually pretty vegetarian friendly.

 All of the food on this list are food I grew up with and I always make it a point to have them every time I visit my family.